QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Experiments

 \textbf{Unconditional Generation:} We evaluate the performance of our method over LDM-4 (LSUN-Bedrooms 256$\times$256) and LDM-8 (LSUN-Churches 256$\times$256) using the DDIM sampler with 200 and 500 time steps, respectively.
-Results are shown in table \ref{tab:uncond_result}.
-We compare with methods including PTQ4DM \cite{ptq4dm}, Q-Diffusion \cite{qdiffusion} and PTQ-D \cite{ptqd}.
-The results are evaluated using FID, where the Inception Score is not a reasonable metric for datasets that have significantly different domains and categories from ImageNet \cite{qdiffusion}.
+Results are shown in \cref{tab:uncond_result} using FID, where our method outperforms the other baselines by a good margin.
+Note that the Inception Score is not a reasonable metric for datasets that have significantly different domains and categories from ImageNet \cite{qdiffusion}, thus not included.
+We further provide comparison with TFMQ-DM \cite{tfmq} in Appendix \ref{sec:tfmq_comp}.

 \textbf{Class-conditional Generation:} We evaluate the performance using LDM-4 on ImageNet 256$\times$256 using the DDIM sampler (20 steps).
-As shown in Table \ref{tab:class_cond_result}, three metrics are used for evaluation.
+As shown in \cref{tab:class_cond_result}, three metrics are used for evaluation.
 Note that sFID uses additional intermediate spatial features for calculation compared with FID.
-We can also see that FID is not a valid metric for ImageNet LDM-4 evaluation: All methods have lower FID when quantized to lower-bits, conflicting with human perception.
-We show that our method not only succeeds in W4A4 quantization, but also significantly improve the generation quality on higher bit settings.
-Under W8A8, our method is able to achieve 2.82 improvement over sFID and 8.13 increase in Inception Score.
-Under W4A8, we improve the SOTA PTQ method by 1.57 sFID and 8.77 IS.
+We can also see that FID is not a valid metric for ImageNet LDM-4 evaluation: All methods have lower FID when quantized to lower bits, conflicting with human perception.
+We show that our method not only succeeds in W4A4 quantization, but also improves the generation quality under higher bit settings.
+Under all three kinds of bit-width settings, our method is able to outperform the SOTA PTQ methods and EfficientDM in both sFID and IS.
+Examples of our generated images are included in Appendix \ref{sec:image_example}.

-\textbf{Text-to-image Generation:} We use Stable Diffusion v1.4 as the model for quantization with the PLMS sampler sampling 50 time steps.
-Table \ref{tab:sd_result} shows the results.
+\textbf{Text-to-image Generation:} We use Stable Diffusion v1.4 as the model for quantization with the PLMS sampler sampling 50 time steps. \cref{tab:sd_result} shows the results.
 Images are generated based on the 10,000 prompts sampled from the COCO2014 \cite{coco} validation set, and CLIP Score is calculated based on the ViT-B/16 backbone.
 Given the limited works done on Stable Diffusion, we can only compare with Q-Diffusion and the full-precision baseline.